-Membership in professional organizations instills a sense of professionalism in the student and provides specific rights and benefits.
-It is also a prerequisite for some scholarships.
+Membership in professional organizations can build professional networks and help advocate for the advancement of the profession.
+Membership also affords benefits for students and certified athletic trainers (e.g., discounted events) and is also a prerequisite for some scholarships.
 Athletic Training Students are required to apply for student membership in the NATA no later than the first fall in the program.